awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 Create an Amazon DynamoDB table named **Work** with a key named **id**.
 For information, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

+In addition, make sure that you setup your Java developer environment before following along with this tutorial.
+For more information, see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html). .

 ## Understand the DynamoDB Item Tracker application
 The **DynamoDB Item Tracker** application uses a model that is based on a work item and contains these attributes: